codywong/candystore/README.md

 candystore
 =========
 ***SMTP server information is commented out. please provide config information
-***or uncomment lines 521-524
+***or uncomment lines 512-515 in application/contollers/candystore.php

 Members:
 Cody Wong		998217503	g2areo
 Qiannan Gao	 	1001041810	c4gaoqia

-A basic website for a private candy store with two types of users:
+A basic website for a candy store with two types of users:
-*note: designed as a private candy store - only admin can create new users

 Admin:  (user: admin           pass: admin)
 - can create new users